eric-becker/vdbench_graphite/README.md

 ./vdbench -f foo.vdb -o outdir.foo | vdbench_graphite.sh -h server01 -p 2003 -t foo.baz -o console.foo
 ```

 It is also possible to feed the stats from an existing vdbench workload provided stdout was written to a file.
 Simply cat the vdbench output file and redirect to vdbench_graphite.sh the same as above.
-Note: original timestamps are used for the metrics so it will be necessary to look at the graph historically.
+Note: original timestamps from vdbench stdout are converted to epoch and used for the timestamps for each metric fed to graphite.
+As such, workload that was run a day prior would show up in graphite the previous day as well.

 ```
 cat console.foo | vdbench_graphite.sh -h server01 -p 2003 -t foo.baz